 - Wash two mason jars and lids in hot soapy water, rinse, and let air dry.

 - Quarter the cucumbers into four slices each, lengthwise.
-Cut 3 cloves garlic in half.
-If desired, slice 4 chili peppers in half and add to the jars.
+Cut the garlic cloves in half.
+If desired, slice the chili peppers in half and add to the jars.

-- In a spare mason jar or covered container, combine 1 tablespoon coriander seeds, 1 tablespoon whole peppercorns, 1 tablespoon sugar, 1 1/2 tablespoons kosher salt and 2/3 cup white vinegar.
+- In a spare mason jar or covered container, combine the coriander seeds, whole peppercorns, sugar, 1 kosher salt and white vinegar.
 Tightly close the lid and shake vigorously until the sugar and salt dissolve.
-Add 1 cup water to the mixture.
+Add the water to the mixture.

 - In the two clean mason jars, tightly pack the cucumbers, garlic, fresh dill, and chili peppers (if using).